 There are a lot of situations at work that can make you go mad.
 Even if you’ve got a meeting with an annoying client, the cash register malfunctioned or a discharge hose broke, there is no need to rage quit.
-You just need to consume your energy elsewhere and the boxing gym might be the perfect place.
+You just need to consume your energy elsewhere and the boxing gym might be the perfect place because there you can find all kinds of boxing necessities like reflex bags, double-ended ones or heavy bags and all you need are just some good boxing gloves.
 However, you should be aware of what you should eat, wear, or how other people might treat you before going to train.

 What food is recommended